 Piedmont is Italy’s second-largest region and is home to some of the best wine and cheese you will ever get your taste buds on.
 Surrounded on three sides by the Alps, and bordered by Switzerland and France, this region is utterly unique when it comes to its cuisine.
-From rich and savory dishes and tannin-heavy wines to world-renowned beef, there’s nowhere better to eat on a luxury Italian escape.
+From rich and savoury dishes and tannin-heavy wines to world-renowned beef, there’s nowhere better to eat on a luxury Italian escape.
 Often overshadowed by famous regions like Tuscany, or Lombardy and Veneto (home to tourist honeypots like Lake Garda and Venice respectively), Piedmont is one of Italy’s hidden gems.
 Like a well-kept secret, it’s often frequented only by those who are really in the know.

 Lake Maggiore, also bisected by the border with Lombardy, puts this region on the map.
-But it’s the Slow Food and fine wine that really make Piedmont such a special place in many people’s hearts.
-And as the land of contrasts, with tall peaks covered in powdery snow and stylish ski resorts to its charming rice paddies and old farmhouses, there’s a backdrop for every type of traveler.
+But it’s the Slow Food and fine wine that really makes Piedmont such a special place in many people’s hearts.
+And as the land of contrasts, with tall peaks covered in powdery snow and stylish ski resorts to its charming rice paddies and old farmhouses, there’s a backdrop for every type of traveller.

 Fall in love with the medieval castles and grand architecture, check into a luxury spa or golf resort, go hunting for truffles and taste the best of Italian caviar, or soak up the sun at one of the quaint fishing villages.
 Whatever you plan on doing, we can help you customize your perfect Piedmont holiday.